cyclejs/old-website/_posts/2015-01-28-basic-examples.md

 > #### What does the suffixed dollar sign `$` mean?
 >
 > Notice we used the name `count$` for the Observable of current counter values.
-The dollar sign `$` *suffixed* to a name is a soft convention to indicate that the variable is an Observable (instance of an RxJS Observable).
+The dollar sign `$` *suffixed* to a name is a soft convention to indicate that the variable is an Observable.
 It is a naming helper to indicate types.
 >
 > Suppose you have an Observable of VTree depending on an Observable of "name" string
 > {% highlight js %} var vtree$ = name$.map(name => h('h1', name)); {% endhighlight %}